-CFP or the Chartered Financial Planner is an emerging professional course that’s often chosen by finance enthusiasts who are interested in planning and managing organisational finances.
-This course is a globally recognised certification that offers several job opportunities in over 26 countries worldwide.Â
+What is CFP? is Chartered Financial Planner an emerging professional course that’s often chosen by finance enthusiasts who are interested in planning and managing organisational finances.
+This course is a globally recognised certification that offers several job opportunities in over 26 countries worldwide.

-Currently there are more than 1,70,000 Chartered Financial Planner certificate holders, and as the demand of this profession continues to grow, so does the scope in terms of opportunities and compensation.
+Currently, there are more than 1,70,000 Chartered Financial Planner certificate holders, and as the demand for this profession continues to grow, so does the scope in terms of opportunities and compensation.
 With the wealth and financial planning industry growing at a rate of 20% every year, there is never a dearth of jobs in this field.
 Offered by the Financial Planning Standards Board (FPSB), this competitive course will teach you how to successfully guide clients through the increasingly complex financial world.

-If you wish to enter into the career of wealth management and financial planning, taking this course would be the right direction to take as it equips you with concepts like risk analysis, financial planning, insurance planning, tax planning etc. When pursuing this course with a Chartered Financial Analyst degree, your opportunities are sure to double up.Â
+If you wish to enter the career of wealth management and financial planning, taking this course would be the right direction to take as it equips you with concepts like risk analysis, financial planning, insurance planning, tax planning, etc. When pursuing this course with a Chartered Financial Analyst degree, your opportunities are sure to double up.

 Got More Questions About CFA Program?